NICTA/stateline/README.md

 $ python vis.py python-demo-chains/0.csv
 ```

-will run a Python script that visualises the samples.
+will launch a Python script that visualises the samples of the first chain.

 Documentation
 -------------